-As consideration for the license, the Company made an initial upfront payment in 2018 of \$0.1 million upon transfer of the license technology and data and in 2020 upon amending and restating the License Agreement made two additional payments each of \$19,000 for a Restatement Completion Fee and License Data Fee.
+As consideration for the license, the Company made an initial upfront payment in 2018 of \$0.1 million upon transfer of the license technology and data and in 2020 upon amending and restating the License Agreement made two additional payments of \$19,000 each for a Restatement Completion Fee and License Data Fee.
 The Company determined that the upfront payment and subsequent Restatement Completion Fee and License Data Fee as part of the license agreement would be expensed upon execution of the original contract and subsequent amendment as the license was acquired for research and development purposes which does not have alternative future uses, and the underlying technology has not reached technological feasibility.

 The Company could be required to make milestone payments to the Licensors upon completion of certain patent and commercial milestones related to the patents and commercialization of certain of the Company's product candidates.
 The aggregate potential milestone payments are \$0.1 million.
-The Company also agreed to pay the Licensors low single digit royalties on net sales of any licensed products that are commercialized by the Company or sublicensees in excess of a threshold amount between £20 million and £30 million (\$22.3 million and \$33.5 million as of September 30, 2022), subject to certain adjustments.
+The Company also agreed to pay the Licensors low single digit royalties on net sales of any licensed products that are commercialized by the Company or sublicensees in excess of a threshold amount between £20 million and £30 million (\$24.7 million and \$37.0 million as of March 31, 2023), subject to certain adjustments.
 The term of the License Agreement continues until the later of (i) the date on which all the patents and patent applications covered thereunder have been abandoned or allowed to lapse or expired or been rejected or revoked or (ii) 20 years from the date of the original agreement.

-Upon completion of the Company's IPO in May 2022, the Company became obligated to pay OUI an exit fee between 0.5% to 2% of the value determined in an acquisition or IPO, not to exceed £5 million (\$6.2 million as of the IPO date) (See Note 6).
-The exit fee due to OUI, based on the IPO raise, was \$1.4 million, which was paid during the second quarter of 2022 and charged to research and development expense.
+Upon completion of the Company's IPO in May 2022, the Company became obligated to pay OUI an exit fee between 0.5% to 2% of the value determined in an acquisition or initial public offering, not to exceed £5 million (\$6.2 million as of the IPO date).
+The exit fee due to OUI, based on the IPO raise, was \$1.4 million, which was paid during the second quarter of 2022 and included in research and development expense on the consolidated statement of operations.